tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = How can I fix "Unable to write" error? =

-When you enable "**Force to load WP core**" options, this plugin will try to configure `.htaccess` in your `/wp-content/plugins/` and `/wp-content/themes/` directory in order to protect your site against the malicous attacks to the [OMG plugins and shemes](http://www.ipgeoblock.com/article/exposure-of-wp-config-php.html "Prevent exposure of wp-config.php | IP Geo Block").
+When you enable "**Force to load WP core**" options, this plugin will try to configure `.htaccess` in your `/wp-content/plugins/` and `/wp-content/themes/` directory in order to protect your site against the malicous attacks to the [OMG plugins and themes](http://www.ipgeoblock.com/article/exposure-of-wp-config-php.html "Prevent exposure of wp-config.php | IP Geo Block").

-But some servers doesn't give reading / writing permission against `.htaccess` to WordPress.
-In this case, you can configure these `.htaccess` files by your own hand instead of enabling "**Force to load WP core**" options.
+But some servers doesn't give read / write permission against `.htaccess` to WordPress.
+In this case, you can configure `.htaccess` files by your own hand instead of enabling "**Force to load WP core**" options.

 Please refer to "[How can I fix permission troubles?](http://www.ipgeoblock.com/codex/how-can-i-fix-permission-troubles.html 'How can I fix permission troubles? | IP Geo Block')" in order to fix this error.